executablebooks/jupyter-cache/README.md

 Commands:
-  cat-artifact    Print the contents of a commit artefact. clear           Clear the cache completely. commit-limit    Change the commit limit of the cache (default: 1000). commit-nb       Commit a notebook that has already been executed, with... commit-nbs      Commit notebook(s) that have already been executed. diff-nb         Print a diff of a notebook to one stored in the cache. execute         Execute outdated notebooks. list-commits    List committed notebook records in the cache. list-staged     List notebooks staged for possible execution. remove-commits  Remove notebook commit(s) from the cache by Primary Key. show-commit     Show details of a committed notebook in the cache. stage-nbs       Stage notebook(s) for execution. unstage-nbs     Unstage notebook(s) for execution.
+  cat-artifact    Print the contents of a commit artefact. clear           Clear the cache completely. commit-limit    Change the commit limit of the cache. commit-nb       Commit a notebook that has already been executed. commit-nbs      Commit notebook(s) that have already been executed. diff-nb         Print a diff of a notebook to one stored in the cache. execute         Execute outdated notebooks. list-commits    List committed notebook records in the cache. list-staged     List notebooks staged for possible execution. remove-commits  Remove notebook commit(s) from the cache. show-commit     Show details of a committed notebook in the cache. show-staged     Show details of a staged notebook. stage-nb        Commit a notebook, with possible assets. stage-nbs       Stage notebook(s) for execution. unstage-nbs     Unstage notebook(s) for execution.
 ```

+### Commit Executed Notebooks

 You can commit notebooks straight into the cache.
 When committing, a check will be made that the notebooks look to have been executed correctly, i.e. the cell execution counts go sequentially up from 1.